aspect-ux/AspectuxEngine/README.md

 It is a game engine based on opengl.

-I don't know whether it will support DX11/12 or Vulkan in the future,it depends...
+I don't know whether will it support DX11/12 or Vulkan in the future or not,it depends...

 The engine contents are as follows.